Shiiv664/Tower-defense/MODDING_ARCHITECTURE.md

 - **Central Event Bus**: All game actions (tower placement, enemy spawning, combat, wave progression) communicate through a central event system
 - **Loose Coupling**: Systems communicate via events rather than direct references
 - **Mod Integration**: Mods can listen to and emit events to interact with core systems
+- **Deterministic Events**: All events are frame-ordered and reproducible for replay compatibility

 ### Component-Based Design
 - **Entity Component System (ECS)**: Towers, enemies, and game objects use ECS pattern for maximum flexibility
 - **Modular Components**: Behavior, rendering, stats, and logic separated into discrete components
 - **Dynamic Composition**: Mods can add new components or modify existing ones
+- **Deterministic Components**: All mod components must support deterministic behavior for replay system

 ### Data-Driven Configuration
 - **JSON/YAML Configs**: All game content defined in easily editable configuration files
 - **Hot Reloading**: Changes to configs can be applied without restarting the game
-- **Validation**: Automatic validation ensures mod configs are valid and safe
+- **Validation**: Automatic validation ensures mod configs are valid, safe, and deterministic
+- **Seed Compatibility**: Configs must not break deterministic gameplay when loaded

 ## Modular System Design